Current Grant Programs

 Launched in 2004, this research program provides funds for large ovarian cancer research projects that involve several investigators within one institution or collaborations between groups in multiple institutions.
 The grant is for investigators seeking to develop program project grant applications for submission to peer-review funding agencies (e.g. NCI, RO1, SPORE, DOD).
 Support of $300,000 annually for three years will be awarded to the institution(s) in which the recipients will conduct the research.

-- Program Project Development Grant Recipients
+- Collaborative Research Development Grant Recipients

 Liz Tilberis Early Career Award

 Launched in December 2000, the Liz Tilberis Early Career Award (formerly called the Liz Tilberis Scholars Award) is for junior faculty with a strong commitment to an investigative career in ovarian cancer research.
 These awards support a substantial time commitment to research and academic endeavors in ovarian cancer.
 Each grantee will receive a three-year grant of $150,000 per year.
 The program honors OCRF’s late president, Liz Tilberis.